-When I dropped by the supermarket this weekend I noticed that one of the magazines had a familiar Sith Warrior (this one) on the cover.
+When I dropped by the supermarket this weekend I noticed that one of the magazines had a familiar Sith Warrior on the cover.
 And indeed, what I found was PC Gamer UK’s April 2010 issue, which they’ve labeled “The MMO issue”.
 And indeed it is, with articles looking at WoW: Cataclysm, a number of future MMOs, rating a number of current MMOs against each other, a free trial for EvE Online on the cover DVD and a number of other articles.
 But the main article of interest is a six-page article, titled “Tour de Force” looking at Star Wars: The Old Republic.

 Not that there’s much of any new information in it.
 Considering when the magazine was published it can’t even cover the presentation given last week during GDC.
 Though it’s still a nice read.

 I won’t include scans of the article because I’m sure they’d not be happy with that.
 But I can briefly walk you through it and highlight what it talks about.